Jacob deGrom to get MRI for side issue after Mets win 5th straight

-NEW YORK (AP) Winners of five straight, the New York Mets have a big test brewing:
+NEW YORK — Winners of five straight, the New York Mets have a big test brewing:

 Jacob deGrom is getting an MRI.